PayHelper/payments-hub/docs/source/includes/api/_subscriptions.md

 purchase_state | string | A state of the checkout process.
 Can be either: `new`, `payment_selected` or `completed`. payment_state | string | A state of the payment.
-Can be either: `new`, `processing`, `completed`, `failed`, `cancelled` or `refunded`. token_value | string | A unique token that is used in payment process.
+Can be either: `new`, `processing`, `completed`, `failed`, `cancelled` or `refunded`. token_value | string | A unique token that is used in payment process. method | object | A subscription's payment method object.
+Defines which payment method has been selected to pay for the subscription (see [Payment Methods API](#payment-methods)).

 ## Create a subscription